benemon/ical-google-calendar-sync/README.md

     mvn clean install exec:java -DskipTests

+### Using JBoss Developer Studio for Development

+    mvn eclipse:eclipse

+ Import the project from the IDE

 ### Running the example using OpenShift S2I template

 The example can also be built and run using the included S2I template *calendar-sync-template.yaml*